Elbow, Wrist, & Hand Pain

 Physical therapy is effective for elbow, wrist and hand pain.
 As a matter of fact, it can help you avoid surgery.
 Often, a physical therapist will work in conjunction with your primary care doctor to identify the root cause of your pain.
 Strength and flexibility will also be assessed.
 After a full evaluation, a physical therapist will use therapeutic techniques to eliminate the pain.
 After that, the focus will be on building your range of motion.
 Exercises for strength will also be performed.
 Passive treatments may include ice therapy, heat therapy, massage therapy or electrical stimulation.
 The goal is to rid you of pain and improve function.

-If you’re suffering from elbow, wrist or hand pain, be sure to contact Fyzical Therapy & Balance Centers of Northwest El Paso to schedule a consultation today.
+If you’re suffering from elbow, wrist or hand pain, be sure to contact Fyzical Therapy & Balance Centers in Las Cruces, NM, to schedule a consultation today.
 Our physical therapists are committed to helping you live a pain-free life.